 About

 Toni is also a trained freelance facilitator aimed at harvesting wisdom for the common good.
-Her group work is informed by her advocacy and community engagement in public health, education, economic justice and equality.
+Her group work is informed by her advocacy and community engagement in public health, education, gender and economic justice and equality.

 Toni is the author of Families in the Digital Age, an adjunct research fellow with the Australian Centre for Christianity and Culture, at Charles Sturt University and a former Associate with the Centre for Responsible Technology at The Australia Institute.